 Income Assessment: How Do Lenders Calculate What You Can Borrow?

-Calculate your average income over the last 2 years and use this as your borrowing basis.
+Calculate your average net profit over the last 2 years and use this as your borrowing basis.

 Example: